 If you are unable to attend a Flu Shot Clinic (and would still like to get a flu shot):

-Drop by Student Health & Wellness and get a flu shot during our nursing hours when the flu vaccine becomes available (date for 2018 flu vaccine availability coming soon).
+Drop by Student Health & Wellness and get a flu shot during our nursing hours when the flu vaccine becomes available.
 Don't forget to bring your health card and your Banner number.

 In Halifax: Monday-Thursday 9am-6:30pm, Friday 9am-5:30pm, Saturday/Sunday 12-5pm (Student Health & Wellness Centre, Lemarchant Place)

 In Truro: Mon, Tue, Thu, Fri 8:30am-4pm, Wed 10am-4pm

 ** Dalhousie faculty and staff who are not current patients of Dalhousie Student Health & Wellness are welcome to register and get a flu shot at the Student Health & Wellness Centre (Halifax) or Student Health Services (Truro) for this one-time service.